Vorticode/expect.js/readme.md

 ## Building

-Run `build.bat` from within the `build` folder.
+If you want to modify expect.js itself and build a new version, run `build.bat` from within the `build` folder.
 Requires Node.js to build.